sg31147/I-PseudoRelevanceFeedback/README.md

   doi = {xx.xx/xxxxxxx.xxxxxxx},
-  booktitle = {Medicine Journal}, publisher = {Npj medicine}, author = {Kitti Akkhawatthanakun1, Paisarn Muneesawang, Lalita Narupiyakul, and KonlakornWongpatikaseree}, year = {2025}
+  booktitle = {Medicine Journal}, publisher = {Npj medicine}, author = {Kitti Akkhawatthanakun1, Paisarn Muneesawang, Lalita Narupiyakul, and Konlakorn Wongpatikaseree}, year = {2025}
 }
 ```

-## Introduction
+Introduction
 Many specialized language models have been widely adopted for predicting ICD-10 codes.
-However, there is still a lack of research aimed at improving the accuracy and reliability of these models.
-In response to this gap, we propose a novel approach to enhance prediction quality by leveraging techniques from information retrieval.
-Specifically, we apply the Rocchio algorithm to refine and optimize model outputs, building upon existing language models to improve their practical applicability.
-Furthermore, we have developed a web-based application—a dynamic playground where users can interact with and evaluate our method after following our proposed implementation steps.
+However, there is still a lack of research focused on improving the accuracy and reliability of these models.
+In response to this gap, we propose a novel approach that incorporates information-retrieval techniques to enhance prediction quality.
+Specifically, our method uses the Rocchio algorithm to refine and optimize model outputs, building on existing language models to improve their practical applicability.
+We have also developed a web-based application—a dynamic playground—where users can interact with and evaluate our method once they have followed the implementation steps described below.

 ![My Image Description](/files/retrieval/pesudo_relevance_feedback.png)

 ### Associative research paper